 2.7.
 Optimize WordPress Database

 A bloated database can slow down your site and trigger timeouts.
+It is a recommended approach to keep your database optimized through periodic maintenance.

 - Remove unused data, such as spam comments, post revisions, and expired transients.